 Please note: admission requirements will be submitted using the Graduate Admissions Document Upload (GADU) tool.
 Use of this tool requires a NetID and password which is sent within two business days (but, in some cases, could take up to four) of the ApplyTexas application submission.
 This delay means that you will not be able to submit documents the same day you submit your ApplyTexas application and could result in failure to meet the program's deadline.

 This type of deadline means that the application received and/or completed after the program's specified deadline day may be reviewed on a first-come, first-served basis, with no guarantees for admission consideration.
-The application will still be available on ApplyTexas after this day.
+The application will still be available on ApplyTexas after this day for U.S. applicants only.

 This type of deadline represents the day an application must be complete in order to be considered for certain types of funding (scholarships, assistantships or fellowships) or to be given priority consideration.